Advice for Learning Math

 Complex Analysis

-If you find yourself pining for the days before real analysis where you could be forgiven for believing fairy tales like “every continuous function is differentiable” and “every differentiable function is infinitely differentiable and converges to its Taylor series”, consider studying complex analysis — the extension of calculus to the complex numbers.
-Complex analysis is often considered the most beautiful and extraordinary field of math and has applications in physics, engineering, and elsewhere.
+If you find yourself pining for the days before real analysis where you could be forgiven for believing fairy tales like “every continuous function is differentiable” and “every differentiable function is infinitely differentiable and converges to its Taylor series”, consider studying complex analysis, where those statements are actually true.
+Complex analysis the extension of calculus to functions of a complex variable, and is often considered the most beautiful field of math.
+Complex analysis has applications in physics, engineering, and elsewhere.
 You can get a visual understanding from Visual Complex Analysis by Needham; for a more rigorous standard introduction, I’ve heard good things about Complex Analysis by Stein and Shakarchi.

 Differential Equations